-3.1.1 Assessing Water Consumption
+3.1.1 Assessing water consumption

-The first step in a water audit is to understand the annual consumption of the FE College by measuring the water that flows into the building and that which flows out as sewage and run off.
+The first step in a water audit is to understand the annual consumption of your college by measuring the water that flows into the building and that which flows out as sewage and run-off.

-- Review the building's past water and sewage bills to understand its annual consumption, if the building has metered or sub metered supply of water. - In case of existing buildings or buildings which do not contain metered readings, bills are based on calculated estimations which do not represent a precise pattern of consumption.
+- Review the building's past water and sewage bills to understand its annual consumption, if the building has metered or sub metered supply of water. - In the case of buildings which do not contain metered readings, bills are generally estimated which do not represent the actual use.
 It is essential to estimate demand in such cases based on the number of users in the building.

+Estimating demand

-Estimating Demand The annual water demand may be estimated through the following equation:
+The annual water demand may be estimated through the following equation:

 Annual Demand Av.
-Consumption per Capita x No. of people x No. of working days (m) = 1000
+Consumption per Capita x No. of people x No. of working days (m3) = 1000

-3.1.2 Pre- Audit
+3.1.2 Pre-audit

-Before a water audit is carried out, it is essential to decide its scope and time range.
+Before carrying out a water audit, it is essential to decide its scope and time range.
 Ideally, audits are scheduled on a time-line ranging within a daily, weekly, monthly or even annual basis depending on how detailed the audit is.